USwampertor/USwampertor/README.md

 ## About

-c++/Tools Programmer with more than 5 years of hands-on experience in Tools, System and Gameplay Programming.
-Strong analytical and problem solving capabilities, creative in search and development of new solutions and tools
+c++ and Tools Programmer with more than 5 years of hands-on experience in Tools, System and Gameplay Programming.
+Strong analytical and problem solving capabilities, creative in search and development of new solutions

-Teaching tools for game development since 2021.
+Teaching tools for game development and game prototyping since 2021.

 ## Language Experience